Shah Rezza: Career

 During the 1980s, Shah Rezza teamed up with other stars like Uji Rashid, Ahmad Fauzee, Faizal Hussein and others in RTM's entertainment shows Mekar Sejambak and Hiburan Minggu Ini.

 In 1997, he turned music producer for the album titled Pedoman, which featured spiritual songs by fellow singer-actors Nassier Wahab, Ebby Saiful, Ahmad Fauzee and Syed Sobrie.

 Shah Rezza developed his business acumen by forming his own company, Nusantara Gems, which planned the wedding of pop queen Dato' Sri Siti Nurhaliza and businessman Dato' Sri Khalid Mohamad Jiwa on 21 August 2006.

 Since 2006, he has been organising the annual International Islamic Fashion Festival, a celebration of traditional and modern fashion, and its fusion with an Islamic theme.

 Shah Rezza released a sequel album in 2013 titled Pedoman 2, which contained songs written and composed by Fauzi Marzuki, Habsah Hassan, Melly Goeslow, S. Atan and Akbar Nawab.

-In addition to his career, he is also actively involved in business named Maharani D’Rimba Cafe and Maison Raja Rezza (An exclusive private function house), located in Kota Bharu, Kelantan.

 Personal life

-Shah Rezza comes from Perak Royal Family and was raised by the family of his stepmother, Dato' Tengku Salwani binti Almarhum Sultan Yahya Petra in Kelantan.
+Shah Rezza comes from Perak Royal Family and was raised by the family of his stepmother, Dato' Hajah Tengku Salwani binti Almarhum Sultan Yahya Petra in Kelantan.
 He is a cousin of the Sultan of Kelantan Sultan Muhammad V.

 His father, the Tengku Sri Kelana D'Raja Colonel (Rtd) Dato' Raja Aman Shah bin Raja Haji Shahar Shah died on 26 January 2018.